Skip to main content

 Comparing the Two Options

 At the end of the day, there’s minimal difference between rolling your pension lump sum into your 401k or an IRA.
 Your personal situation and preferences carry the most weight.
-The bigger decision is whether you chose a lump sum over other pension payout options.
+The bigger decision is whether you choose a lump sum over other pension payout options.

 Pros and Cons of 401(k) Rollovers